Thought leadership

 Preparing a budget that allows for elements such as revenue loss, performance loss, the need for ongoing repairs, and increased operating costs is complex, but possible.
 However, unprojected, latent COVID-19-related complications like erroneous quality control could lead to consequences with true "costs" that are much harder to resolve, including added pressure on workers, increased risk to the environment, reduced asset value, and associated brand reputation damage.

-Quantum & delay analysis of the future
+Quantum and delay analysis of the future

 Quantum and delay analysts will play a critical role in bringing clarity to the impacts of COVID-19 on project costs and schedules in the years to come.
 Using benchmarking or comparative studies is one opportunity to investigate the relative contributions of COVID-19 to incurred project costs and delays.